Alan Henry

 Alan Henry (9 June 1947 – 3 March 2016) was a British Grand Prix reporter and book author.

 Career

-Henry had been a Grand Prix reporter since the early 1970s.
-He was the Formula One correspondent of The Guardian newspaper and until the end of 2012, he was Grand Prix editor of Autocar magazine; he was the Editor at Large of F1 Racing magazine.
-Henry was also the chief editor of the yearly Autocourse Formula One season review books, a position he had held since 1988, and he wrote a weekly blog for the McLaren team's website, mclaren.com.
+Henry had been a Grand Prix reporter since the early 1970s, and he was the Formula One correspondent of The Guardian.
+Until the end of 2012, he was Grand Prix editor of Autocar magazine; he was the Editor at Large of F1 Racing magazine.
+Henry was also the chief editor of the yearly Autocourse Formula One season review books, a position he had held since 1988, and he wrote a weekly blog for the McLaren team's website.
 Additionally, Henry authored more than 50 motorsport-related books and won the 1984 Pierre Dreyfus award from the Guild of Motoring Writers for his book Ferrari: The Grand Prix Cars (1985).

 Personal life

 Henry lived in rural Essex with his wife and family.
 He died on 3 March 2016 after an illness.